Helsinki harbour, Finland

 If you choose to travel, research your destinations and get appropriate travel insurance.
 Insurance should cover your itinerary, planned activities and expenses in an emergency.

 The authorities in Finland set and enforce entry rules.
-If you’re not sure how these requirements apply to you, contact the Embassy of Finland in London.
+If you’re not sure how these requirements apply to you, contact the Finnish Embassy in the UK.

 COVID-19 rules